learn-co-students/js-rails-as-api-rendering-related-object-data-in-json-v-000/README.md

 The `model` generator creates the migration and model for us here which is all we will need in this case.

-Let's create one more resource, a `Sighting`.
+We can create one more resource, a `Sighting`.
 A `Sighting` will connect a specific bird and location.
 A bird sighting in real life is an event that ties birds to their locations at a specific time.
 Similarly, a `Sighting` will do the same by tying one `Bird` to one `Location`.